 In the pursuit of securing the assets against any safety inefficiencies and system inaccuracies and to avoid any risks of production interruptions, companies often deploy many different maintenance strategies all at once.
 However, in this case a harmonized approach is what usually gets neglected in the chase for a better equipment environment.
 The issue is that most of the maintenance approaches have similar or the same procedures included, therefore by implementing few of them on your way to saving costs, you actually end up with additional expenditures.

-The real potential of RCM lies in its idea of bringing together all of the company’s data and making well-informed decisions on the basis of thorough analysis.
+The real potential of RCM asset management lies in its idea of bringing together all of the company’s data and making well-informed decisions on the basis of thorough analysis.

 Prior to applying RCM approach to the company’s maintenance structure, we conduct an analysis, which in a nutshell includes:

 Analysis is the key to launching the RCM asset maintenance as it is the very initial stage and is later used as a framework for future actions.
 In order to make the most solid decisions, we verify each case with OREDA (Offshore Reliability Data) which helps us avoid the failure situations that have already been experienced by other companies.

 FMEA is an essential step in creating RCM.
 It helps predict possible equipment errors as well as their causes at each stage of production.
 We classify each potential failure according to the RPN (risk priority number) which greatly helps us in determining the best maintenance solution for the company.
 The data extracted by this method helps companies improve their production as well as their products.

 FMECA is a more advanced methodology of predicting possible failures.
 Following FMEA, it assigns a criticality level for each error type and eliminates its causes.
 While FMEA provides the location and the overall information about potential hazards, it gives FMECA a background for further detalization.
 FMECA identifies criticality based on the four major criteria, which compile into a Criticality Matrix (SEPC):